 This is the reason that now a days Ante –Natal exercise fitness program, Yoga and Nutrition program are more popular.

-To avoid snoring during pregnancy, Dr. O’Brien suggests sleeping on your side or sleeping slightly propped up with a pillow.
+To avoid snoring during pregnancy, Dr. O’Brien suggests sleeping on your side

 If you do snore more than three nights a week, have high blood pressure, and sometimes wake up feeling like you’re gasping for air, talk to you doctor about treatment options.
 The most common treatment is with CPAP (continuous positive airway pressure), a machine that uses air pressure to keep the airways open during sleep.